To learn how to get the most from a circular polariser

 Skill level: Beginner

-Circular polarisers attach to the front of your lens, so your filter’s diameter will need to match that of your lens’s filter thread.
+Circular polarisers attach to the front of your lens, so your filter’s diameter will need to match the filter thread of your lens.
 If your lenses vary in diameter, you can get step-up rings that enable you to attach your filter to any lens.
-These can also help reduce vignetting (see far right).
+These can also help reduce vignetting.

-Be aware that a circular polariser will reduce the amount of light entering the lens by a stop or two, so you’ll need to set a slower shutter speed or a wider aperture to let in more light, and ensure an accurate exposure.
+Be aware that a circular polariser will reduce the amount of light entering the lens by a stop or two.
+Because of this, you’ll need to either set a slower shutter speed or use a wider aperture, so that the camera receives enough light to ensure an accurate exposure.
 If you're using an automatic or semi-automatic exposure option, such as Aperture Priority or Program, your camera should adjust itself automatically.

 It can be tricky to predict how a polariser will affect a scene.
 Holding the filter up to the sky will allow you to preview the effect, but it’s far easier to see any effect by looking through your camera’s viewfinder as you rotate the filter when it is attached to the lens.

 Polariser filters are most effective if you shoot at 90 degrees to the sun.
-(Basically, keep the sun to one side of you to get the bluest skies possible.)
-Stay safe, though: make sure that you don't look directly at the sun through the viewfinder while searching for the sun’s position.
+In other words, keep the sun to one side of you to get the bluest skies possible.
+Stay safe, though, by making sure you don't look directly at the sun through the viewfinder while searching for its position.

-Another potential issue with circular polarisers is that they can cause vignetting (a darkening of the image corners), especially on wide-angles lenses at wide apertures – in effect, the edges of the filter frame become visible at the very corners of the image.
-The obvious solution is to use a polariser with a slimmer frame, but generally speaking, the slimmer the frame, the more expensive the filter (see page 106 for more on this).
+One potential issue with circular polarisers is that they can cause vignetting (a darkening of the image corners), especially on wide-angles lenses at wide apertures.
+The obvious solution is to use a polariser with a slimmer frame, but generally speaking, the slimmer the frame, the more expensive the filter.

-Once your filter’s in place and you’re standing at the right angle to the sun, you might think you’re all set to take the shot, but you can still boost the sky some more.
+Once your filter is in place and you’re standing at the right angle to the sun, you might think you’re all set to take the shot – but you can still boost the sky some more.
 Rotate the front ring of the filter to maximise the intensity of the polarising effect.

-As mentioned in the introduction, polarisers increase the contrast and saturation of your images, especially in blue skies, but take care: with wide-angle lenses, the strength of the polarising effect can vary across the frame, so it can sometimes look a bit uneven.
+As mentioned in the introduction, polarisers increase the contrast and saturation of your images, especially in blue skies, but you should take care.
+With wide-angle lenses, the strength of the polarising effect can vary across the frame, so it can sometimes look a bit uneven.

-By reducing the reflections from, say, a shallow river, a polariser can help cut through the glare to reveal the rocks in the riverbed below; this effect is more noticeable on still water when the sun is 30-60 degrees above the horizon, but it’s also apparent on moving water.
+By reducing the reflections from, for example, a shallow river, a polariser can help cut through the glare to reveal the rocks in the riverbed below.
+This effect is more noticeable on still water when the sun is 30-60 degrees above the horizon, but it’s also apparent on moving water.